 You have spent hours writing posts for your blog.
 Blog posts that you hope will bring lots of visitors to your site.
 Then your site has an error and no one can get access to your site.
-How can you monitor the uptime of your website?
+How can you monitor the uptime or downtime of your website?
 How will you know if there is a problem with your site?
-I will show you how you can set up a free monitoring service that will keep an eye on your website so you don’t have to.
+I will show you a free tool to monitor website uptime and downtime.
+A tool that will keep an eye on your website so you don’t have to.
 If your site is down, this service will send you a notification.
 Once you know there is a problem, you can investigate and get the problem solved.

 - Free uptime monitoring service.

 - How to set up uptime monitoring for your website.

 The service I use to monitor my sites is ‘Uptime Robot‘.
 Their free option allows you to have up to 50 monitors with uptime checks as often as every five minutes.

 It is super easy to get a free account.
 First, click on the ‘Sign Up’ link on the top right of the homepage.

 Once you click on that link you get this page.